-We are currently looking for schools that have appropriate vacancies for Scholars to complete their Initial Teacher Training (ITT) in 2020.
+We are currently looking for schools that have appropriate vacancies for Scholars to undertake their Initial Teacher Training (ITT) in 2020.
 If you think that your learners deserve to be taught by passionate subject specialists who have three years experience and are committed to effective teaching and learning, then please get in touch.

 A graduate with a difference - bringing commitment, experience and enthusiasm

 Future Teaching Scholars are a special kind of mathematics or physics graduate.
 They are committed to teaching and knew they wanted to become a teacher before starting their degree.

 Schools will benefit from employing someone who is:

 - A subject specialist that is passionate about teaching, having signed up to a 6-year programme.

 - Have participated in a part-time teacher training programme over the three years of their degree, in association with an outstanding Teaching School.

 - This includes classroom experiences such as teaching in small and large groups, lesson observation and planning inclusive lessons.

 - Experienced in school-led research having completed a research project alongside their university dissertation.

 - Supported by the programme for the first 3 years of employment, including ITT, as well as attending national and regional events.